Discovering the Czech Center Museum in Houston

 A majority of the new immigrants came from a Catholic background.
 These typically close-knit families started building churches as well as schools and homes.
 Small Czech communities in Texas started flourishing and many of them still exist today.

-Our docent was pleased to show us the portraits of the two composers shown here on the right.
+Our docent was pleased to show us the portraits of the two composers shown here above.
 Smetana is considered to be the “father of Czech music.”

 This museum houses art, furniture, porcelains and hand-blown glass exhibits as well as numerous other artifacts of Czech origin.
 Much of this pottery collection was produced between the two world wars.
 Amphora, Erphila as well as peasant art is displayed in the many curio cabinets.